-3 Faculty of Informatics, Masaryk University Brno, CZ

 Proteins are the basic functional unit of all living organisms.
 Critical information for understanding the function of a protein is its structure.
-Thanks to the AlphaFold algorithm, which predicts structure based on sequence, the number of predicted structures is growing very rapidly.
-Unfortunately, due to the computational complexity, we are unable to directly calculate the second key characteristic, electron density, for such large structures.
+Thanks to the AlphaFold algorithm [1], which predicts structure based on sequence, the number of predicted structures is growing very rapidly.
+Unfortunately, due to the computational complexity, we are unable to directly calculate the second key characteristic, i.e., electron density, for such large structures.
 A suitable approximation is the concept of partial atomic charges, which describe how much electron density belongs to each protein atom.
-The partial atomic charges can be derived directly from the electron density, or some of the empirical methods that calculate the charges significantly faster can be used to calculate them.
-However, the empirical methods must go through a parameterization process, during which the parameters of the empirical method are optimized to best reproduce the charges from quantum mechanics.
+Partial atomic charges can be derived directly from the electron density or might be calculated by fast empirical methods.
+However, these methods must go through a parameterization process, during which the parameters of an empirical method are optimized to reproduce the charges from quantum mechanics (QM).

-Empirical method Split-charge equilibration with parameterized initial charges (SQE+qp) adapted for AlphaFold Protein Structure Database is introduced in this work.
+This work introduces an empirical method called Split-charge equilibration with parameterized initial charges (SQE+qp) [2] adapted for AlphaFold Protein Structure Database.
 Our method can reproduce QM partial atomic charges with high accuracy.
-We also present an implementation of SQE+qp and its parameters via a web application Atomic Charge Calculator II (ACC II).
-We provide the scientific community a freely available online tool for the calculation of QM-like partial atomic charges.
+We also present an implementation of SQE+qp and its parameters via a web application Atomic Charge Calculator II [3] at https://acc2.ncbr.muni.cz.
+Thus, we provide the scientific community with a freely available online tool for calculating QM-like partial atomic charges.

+[1] Varadi, M et al. AlphaFold Protein Structure Database: massively expanding the structural coverage of protein-sequence space with high-accuracy models.
+Nucleic Acids Research (2021).

+[2] Schindler, O et al. Optimized SQE atomic charges for peptides accessible via a web application.
+Journal of Cheminformatics (2021).

+[3] Raček, T et al. Atomic Charge Calculator II: web-based tool for the calculation of partial atomic charges.
+Nucleic Acids Research (2020).